 - aim to engage, inform and enrich opinion and, wherever possible, entertain.

 Source: Speakers' Corner Trust

-Speakers’ Corner in Salamanca Plaza will run for a six-month trial, with the opportunity for people to give the City feedback.
+Speakers’ Corner in Salamanca Plaza will run for a six-month trial between the dates of 26 April and 31 October 2021.
+All community members are encouraged to give their feedback about the trial at our dedicated Your Say page.
 Visit Your Say Hobart to have your say.

 This space is for people who want to make a public address in a peaceful and lawful manner.